0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 ````bash
 sudo ufw status
 ````
 Make sure you have opened for ports 9888-9897.
-If not consult instructions [here](../node-operations/run-a-reader-node.md).
+If not consult the instructions [here](../node-operations/run-a-reader-node.md).

 ## How to find and use metrics to measure performance